 How to Find Decision Risk Insights for Your Brand

-When looking for insights into how to overcome or leverage risk perceptions for your brand both who you interview and your question framework are important.
-Since risks perceptions are a barrier to change, you need to ideally speak with those are actively in the market and those who have recently made a decision.
+When looking for insights into how to overcome or leverage risk perceptions for your brand, both who you interview and your question framework are important.
+Since risks perceptions are a barrier to change, you need to ideally speak with those who are actively in the market and those who have recently made a decision.
 Depending on your strategy and category, you should also consider having a representation of consumers with different usage patterns to understand if certain types of risks become more important at other stages.

-When interviewing or observing there are four questions we need to answer.
+When interviewing or observing, there are four questions we need to answer.

 - Which risks drive brand choice?

-- What is the basis of risk perceptions and how real are they?
+- What is the basis of risk perceptions, and how real are they?